bcgov/nr-broker/docs/dev_intention_usage.md

 If you are following the access workflow, you'll be using the role id (provided) to retrieve a wrapped token with access to Vault.
 The token will have policies that are identical to a provisioned token.
 The 'provision/token/self' API allows you to skip sending a request to Vault to do the login yourself.
 The main difference is that the token cannot be renewed.
 The example here assumes some kind of database upgrade is going on.

-The first step is to open your intention with the Broker API.
-You must provide your teams JWT as an authorization bearer token.
+The first step is to open an intention with the Broker API.
+The open API is authenticated using a Broker Account that is connected to the project/service(s) in the actions.
+Your team can generate a Broker Token for Broker Accounts that your team is connected to.
+See: [Broker Account Token](dev_account_token.md)

 You must modify the event, service and user fields in this example.
 In particular, the user id (<username>@idir or <username>@github) must be a member of your team (even if this sent by an automated process).
 Jq is an excellent tool for doing this modification.

 You may wish (or be required) to provide additional actions to describe the event in more detail.

+A periodic process that is accessing secrets may be transient.
+This means there is no need to save the event long-term and can be filtered out from other activites.
+If your activity is transient then event.transient should be set to true.

 **Call  1.** POST /v1/intention/open